Chrisphine10/gvrc_admin/apps/mobile/README.md

 ### Available Mobile API Endpoints

 #### 1. Mobile Chat API (`/mobile/chat/`)
-- `POST /mobile/chat/start/` - Start or retrieve conversation
+- `POST /mobile/chat/start/` - Start or retrieve a conversation for the device
-- `GET /mobile/chat/list/` - List conversations for device
+- `GET /mobile/chat/list/` - List all conversations for the device (open first)
-- `GET /mobile/chat/{id}/detail/` - Get conversation details
+- `GET /mobile/chat/{id}/detail/` - Fetch a single conversation with its messages
-- `POST /mobile/chat/{id}/send-message/` - Send message
+- `POST /mobile/chat/{id}/send-message/` - Send a new message within the conversation
+- `POST /mobile/chat/{id}/close/` - Close the conversation when the user is done
-- `PUT /mobile/chat/messages/{message_id}/status/` - Update message status
+- `PUT /mobile/chat/messages/{message_id}/status/` - Update delivery/read status for a message

 #### 2. Mobile Facility API (`/mobile/facilities/`)
 - `GET /mobile/facilities/list/` - List facilities (optimized for mobile)